How to Protect Yourself From Ponzi Schemes

 Many potential scammers have troubling Financial Industry Regulatory Authority (FINRA) disclosures.
 Every investor should check out their broker before beginning a relationship.
 Brokers, investment advisors, and firms that sell stocks, bonds, mutual funds and other securities generally must be members of FINRA.
 As long as the broker is registered, investors may obtain a free FINRA report containing his or her record, which includes disclosures of any claims against them and how they were resolved, as well as their licenses, work history and other details.

 Always investigate potential investment companies or professionals as fully as possible before committing to any moneymaking opportunity.
 Remain vigilant, evaluating your broker constantly with these red flags in mind.
 Do not accept excuses for inconsistencies.
-If your questions are not being answered, do not be afraid to request more information.
+If your questions are not being answered, do not be afraid to request more information or contact ponzi scheme attorneys.
 An honest and up front broker will have nothing to hide.

 ABOUT VERNON LITIGATION

 Vernon Litigation Group is based in Naples, Florida, with additional offices in Orlando, Florida, and Atlanta, Georgia.
 Vernon Litigation Group currently represents victims of securities fraud and whistleblowers in court, arbitration, mediation, and regulatory filings throughout the United States.
 Please contact us to discuss your rights if you believe an investment professional or investment firm has failed to act in your best interests or otherwise abused your trust.
-For more information, visit our website at http://www.vernonlitigation.com/ or contact Vernon Litigation Group by phone at 1-877-649-5394 or by e-mail at email@example.com to speak with Vernon Litigation Group.
+For more information on our ponzi scheme attorneys in Naples, visit our website at http://www.vernonlitigation.com/ or contact Vernon Litigation Group by phone at 1-877-649-5394 or by e-mail at firstname.lastname@example.org to speak with Vernon Litigation Group.